malleswarigelli/Profile/README.md

 * 🌍  I'm based in DesMoines, Iowa
 * ✉️  You can contact me at [maldatasci@gmail.com](mailto:maldatasci@gmail.com)
-* 🧠  I'm learning Generative AI
+* 🧠  I'm currently learning Generative AI
 * 🤝  I'm open to collaborating on Generative AI projects
 * ⚡  I'm the happiest person on planet earth